queeniexiang/WaffledOctopie/README.md

 processing Antikythera.pde
 ````
 Upon entering the introduction page, the player can choose to read the instructions or dive right into the game.
 The game will start after a few seconds of delay.After choosing to start the game the player will spawn on a random side of the circle and begin moving while enemies are randomly spawned along the outer and innder sides of the circle.
+To access the upgrade menu, press p.
+However, you cannot access the pause menu until you have at least 400 points, since that is the minimum amount of points required to purchase an upgrade.
+When in the upgrade menu, click on the box with the upgrade you like.
+The number shown in each box is the number of points that will be deducted from your score if you decide to purchase an upgrade.
+If you decide not to purchase an upgrade, just press p to return to the game.